AshfaRoomy/revive-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

-run the command : npm install. this command will install the nodemodules which will contain all ther packages requried used in this project
+run the command : npm install.

+This command will install the nodemodules which will contain all ther packages requried used in this project

 ## Development server